West Highland Terrier

 Common Mistakes New West Highland White Terrier Owners Make

-The mistakes that derail new West Highland White Terrier ownership are almost always preventable with preparation.
+Most West Highland White Terrier ownership problems trace to a short list of preventable mistakes that preparation reliably avoids.
 Mistake one: choosing West Highland White Terrier based on appearance rather than lifestyle fit—this breed's moderate energy and moderate care demands must match your reality.
 Mistake two: the "figure it out as we go" approach to nutrition and healthcare, which leads to reactive spending instead of planned budgeting.
 Mistake three: socializing too aggressively or not at all—West Highland White Terrier's loyal temperament requires gradual, positive exposure to new experiences.
 Mistake four: comparing your West Highland White Terrier's progress to other dogs online, which creates unrealistic expectations and unnecessary anxiety.
 Underestimating costs results in difficult decisions when veterinarian bills arrive.
 Finally, many new owners don't establish a veterinarian relationship early enough, missing critical early health screening windows.

 Building a Care Team for Your West Highland White Terrier